Coolidge Cup National Championship

 Overview

 The Coolidge Cup is a national invitational speech and debate tournament sponsored by the Calvin Coolidge Presidential Foundation.
 It is held in President Coolidge’s historic hometown of Plymouth, Vermont, and takes place each year during the week of the Fourth of July.
 More than $20,000 in scholarship prize money is awarded to the top finishers.
-The competition days are July 2nd, 3rd, and 4th.
-(Competitors should treat July 1st and 5th as travel days.)
-It is a fully chaperoned experience, and most travel expenses are covered for competitors.
+The competition days are July 2nd, 3rd, and 4th, with July 1st and 5th as as travel days.
+It is a fully chaperoned experience (meaning students are not required to attend with a parent or coach), and most travel expenses are covered for competitors.

 How to Qualify

-To compete in the Coolidge Cup, students must qualify in either declamation or debate through various Coolidge Cup qualifier competitions held across the country.
+The Coolidge Cup features one speech event (Declamation) and one debate event (Coolidge 1v1 “Singles” Debate).
+To compete in the Coolidge Cup, students must qualify via the Coolidge National Declamation Contest or through the Coolidge National Debate Tournament Series.
 See the list of qualifying methods for details.
-12 students are invited to compete in Declamation at the Coolidge Cup, and roughly 80 students are invited to compete in Debate at the Coolidge Cup.
+12 students are invited to compete in Declamation, and roughly 80 students are invited to compete in Debate at the Coolidge Cup.

 Prizes